maghdam/GenAI-MultiAgent-TradingSystem/README.md

 # 💹 GenAI-MultiAgent-TradingSystem

-A full-stack, local-first trading platform that blends live cTrader market data with chart image understanding (via Ollama vision models) to produce structured, human-like trade decisions—and optionally executes them automatically using a multi-agent workflow.
+A full-stack, local-first trading platform that uses live cTrader market data and LLM analysis to produce structured trade decisions—and optionally executes them automatically using a multi-agent workflow.

 > ⚡ Runs 100% locally with **Docker + Ollama** — **no OpenAI keys required**.